 Police officials will only usually announce DUI checkpoints during the holidays or on special occasions.
 If you manage to hear of these, you can plan where you’ll be driving so you can lower your inconvenience associated with stopping through these sobriety checkpoints.

 As long as you understand how DUI checkpoints work, you can make sure that your rights are protected while driving this holiday season.
 Informing yourself is one sure way of avoiding criminal charges that might occur if you are not aware of the legalities of these Las Vegas checkpoints.

-Contact DUI Defense Attorney Ross Goodman for a legal counsel.
+Contact a DUI defense attorney for a legal counsel.